massive-oss/mmvc/README.md

 #### Mapping Signals

-The can be mapped to an associated Command via the Context
+The Signal can be mapped to an associated Command via the Context

 	commandMap.mapSignalClass(Dance, DanceCommand);